FishingHacks/mira/README.md

 Mira is a general purpose programming language designed to make interoperability with c very easy through features such as bindgen at compiletime.

 > Note however that it is *still* work-in-progress and a lot of features such as closures, generics, c bindgen, ranges, for loops, iterators and others don't work yet.
+>
+> Note 2 electric boogaloo: This is still an experimental compiler and breaking changes whenever yippieeee

 # Documentation